 Apply ointment, moisturizer, or whatever the tattooist recommends on the tattooed skin.

 Do not expose the tattoo to sunlight for a couple of weeks.
 Bodies of water like pools, ocean, rivers, and lakes are a no-go while healing.
 Avoid clothing that will stick to the tattoo.

-Duke Addison is an enthusiastic and creative writer at Manifest Studio.
-As a part of the studio, his goal is to spread knowledge about tattoo art.
+Duke Addison is an enthusiastic and creative writer.
+His goal is to spread knowledge about tattoo art.

 The wellness bundle may help you to keep your A1c in a range perfect for your next tattoo.

 Grab this amazing bundle